appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation-docker.md

 ### Supported Linux Distributions

-Self-hosted Appcircle server can only be installed on Linux operating system.
+Self-hosted Appcircle server utilizing Docker, can only be installed on Linux operating system.

 - Ubuntu 20.04 or later
 - Debian 11 or later